Iñaki Goirizelaia: Research and knowledge transfer

 Throughout his academic career, Goirizelaia has worked on three main research lines: artificial vision, electronic voting and network security.
-He is currently a member of the I2T Telematic Engineering Research Group based at the Faculty of Engineering at the University of the Basque Country in Bilbao, where he has been the supervisor of six doctoral theses, and coauthor of 14 papers published in international journals, 19 published in Spanish journals, three book chapters for international publishing houses, 23 papers for international congresses and 24 for domestic congresses.
+He is currently a member of the I2T Telematic Engineering Research Group based at the Faculty of Engineering at the University of the Basque Country in Bilbao, where he has been the supervisor of six doctoral theses, and co-author of 14 papers published in international journals, 19 published in Spanish journals, three book chapters for international publishing houses, 23 papers for international congresses and 24 for domestic congresses.

 He holds two international patents and two Spanish patents.
 All of them were used to manufacture new products that were commercialized by companies.

 In 1986 he set up the company Adicorp, S.A. with a view to commercially exploiting the results of his doctoral thesis in the field of artificial vision.
 The company did business until 1993, in the field of industrial applications of artificial vision.
 When Adicorp, S.A. was wound up the workers set up a new company under the name IKUSMEN, S.L. which continues to do business in the same market today.